-- Adding new drugs to the Drug List and immediately removing or making changes to a like drug on the Drug List. - When adding a new version of a drug to the Drug List, we may immediately remove a like drug from the Drug List, move the like drug to a different cost-sharing tier, add new restrictions, or both.
-The new version of the drug will be on the same or a lower cost-sharing tier and with the same or fewer restrictions. - We will make these immediate changes only if we are adding a new generic version of a brand name or adding certain new biosimilar versions of an original biological product that was already on the Drug List.
+- Adding new drugs to the Drug List and immediately removing or making changes to a like drug on the Drug List. - When adding a new version of a drug to the Drug List, we may immediately remove a like drug from the Drug List, move the like drug to a different cost-

-• We may make these changes immediately and tell you later, even if you are taking the drug that we are removing or making changes to.
+- sharing tier, add new restrictions, or both.
+The new version of the drug will be with the same or fewer restrictions. - We will make these immediate changes only if we are adding a new generic version of a brand name or adding certain new biosimilar versions of an original biological product that was already on the Drug List. - We may make these changes immediately and tell you later, even if you are taking the drug that we are removing or making changes to.
 If you are taking the like drug at the time we make the change, we will tell you about any specific change we made.